home | news | snapshots | manual | how to | tutorials | scripting

 Semiautomatic tracing

 As described in adjusting a polyline, the Freehand Tool may be used for semiautomatic tracing.
-TrakEM2 uses the Simple Neurite Tracer by Mark Longair as a library.
+TrakEM2 uses the Simple Neurite Tracer by Mark Longair as a library (Update: nowadays the SNT with many contributions from Tiago Ferreira).

 A mini-howto: